Filter by Category

 - Variety of small, easy to eat treats.

-256-526 - AGILITY MANEUVERS
+262-525 - AGILITY MANEUVERS (continuing)

 DESCRIPTION: The skills introduced in Agility Beginning Handling will continue to be covered in Agility Maneuvers.
 New skills to be introduced and existing skills perfected.
 Existing skills to be perfected include: crosses (front, rear, blind); contacts and weaves.
 New skills to be introduced include increasing distance between handler and dog; increasing the number of obstacles in a sequence; working toward full height jumps; successfully performing 6 weave poles without aids.